thorek1/MacroModelling.jl/docs/src/tutorials/estimation.md

 We get a 3-dimensional array with variables, shocks, and time periods as dimensions.
 The shocks dimension also includes the initial value as a residual between the actual value and what was explained by the shocks.
 This computation also relies on the Kalman smoother.

-Last but not least we can also plot the model estimates and the shock decomposition.
+Last but not least, we can also plot the model estimates and the shock decomposition.
 The model estimates plot, using `plot_model_estimates`:

 ```@repl tutorial_2
 plot_model_estimates(FS2000, data)